RickardZrinski/PA1415/sql/README.md

 ### Deleting a Person
 Thought experiment: How would we remove `Ryan Davis` from the table?
 The answer is *not* to use `sql.getId(sql.getLastInsertId())`.
 When we use `getLastInsertId()`, the Dapper returns the last id of the current session.
-If the person using the program quits out and starts the program, the `getLastInsertId()` method would return `null`.
+If the person using the program quits out and starts the program, the `getLastInsertId()` method would return `-1`.
 With that warning, let's take a look at how you can remove data from the table:
 ```java
 Dapper<Person> sql = new Dapper(Person.class);